gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 is that the service now has access to all of the self-asserted information

-the user want&#8217;s to provide about themselves as defined in their profile
+the user want's to provide about themselves as defined in their profile

 page, such as `foaf:name`, `foaf:knows`, and so forth.
 The chief downside

-is that the common source of existing user identities in the world haven&#8217;t
+is that the common source of existing user identities in the world haven't

-bought into this, and there&#8217;s a competing solution that offers similar
+bought into this, and there's a competing solution that offers similar

 benefits.